Georg Wilhelm Friedrich Hegel Quote

 About Georg Wilhelm Friedrich Hegel

 Born in 1770 in Stuttgart, Holy Roman Empire, during the transitional period between the Enlightenment and the Romantic movement in the Germanic regions of Europe, Hegel lived through and was influenced by the French Revolution and the Napoleonic wars.
-His fame rests chiefly upon The Phenomenology of Spirit, The Science of Logic, his teleological account of history, and his lectures at the University of Berlin on topics from his Encyclopedia of the Philosophical Sciences.
+His fame rests chiefly upon the Phenomenology of Spirit, the Science of Logic, and his teleological account of history.

-Throughout his work, Hegel strove to address and correct the problematic dualisms of modern philosophy, Kantian and otherwise, typically by drawing upon the resources of ancient philosophy, particularly Aristotle.
-Hegel everywhere insists that reason and freedom are historical achievements, not natural givens.
+Throughout his career, Hegel strove to correct what he argued were untenable dualisms endemic to modern philosophy (typically by drawing upon the resources of ancient philosophy, particularly Aristotle).
+Hegel everywhere insists that reason and freedom, despite being natural potentials, are historical achievements.
 His dialectical-speculative procedure is grounded in the principle of immanence, that is, in assessing claims always according to their own internal criteria.
-Taking skepticism seriously, he contends that people cannot presume any truths that have not passed the test of experience; even the a priori categories of the Logic must attain their "verification" in the natural world and the historical accomplishments of humankind.
+Taking skepticism seriously, he contends that people cannot presume any truths that have not passed the test of experience; even the a priori categories of the Logic must attain their "verification" in the natural world and the historical accomplishments of mankind.